Contrary to my love of most things French, I am not a fan of French banking (so I’ll share photos of German food with you today).

 - Paperwork: You will spend 90 minutes signing your life away just to open a bank account.
 You will then receive notifications roughly every other day that some other random thing has been sent to your online message system.

 - Even More Paperwork: Forget about opening an account without proof of address.
 I you’re lucky, like me, you can provide the insurance attestation (it’s good enough for the prefecture to issue a Residence Card, so it should be good enough for the bank) . .
 BUT, when you move and provide the updated attestation, be prepared for them to tell you that this is not adequate proof of address.
 Really?!?
 It’s adequate proof for immigration purposes, but not banking?
 When you then inquire if a water bill is adequate, you’ll be told that only an electric bill is sufficient and it needs to be sent within the month . . . for a utility that only sends a bill every two months.
-I wish that I were joking.
+I wish that I was joking.

 - Interest: You can pretty much forget about any sort of interest-bearing account.
 The banker opened something for me called a “savings” account, but the only purpose appears to be to stick 30 Euro in there to reduce my monthly maintenance fee.